ChinaModernAppGroup/MSDA-Demo/consul/README.md

-# Demo to show F5 service discovery with Consul
+# Demos to show F5 service discovery with Consul

 These project include 4 demos shows F5 products being used in conjuction with Consul, a service discovery platform.